BrandonJohnGrenier/pattern-commons/README.md

 Person person = new Person("John", "Smith");
 JSON.stringify(person) => {"id":"ljHmy6s3Alr7Sxfasjz5KsF","firstName":"John","lastName":"Smith"}
 ```
-This method will throw a runtime **JsonParsingException** if the Java value cannot be serialized.
+This method will throw a *JsonParsingException* at runtime if the Java value cannot be serialized.

 ***Tip:*** If you override the toString() implementation to generate JSON it becomes simple to produce well formatted JSON logs, and really useful when debugging and troubleshooting.